 Aerith's death.
-The dialogue is nonsense, but between that music and the scene of Cloud gently letting her body fall into the pond, it still manages to make people sob into their controllers.
+The dialogue is nonsense, but between that music, the party's reactions (like Tifa stroking Aerith's face and then running away in tears, Yuffie hugging Cloud before leaving too and Vincent being stoic and quiet [as long as there's no glitches involved] ) and the scene where Cloud gently lets her body fall into the near pond, it still manages to make people sob into their controllers.

 Similarly, when Final Fantasy IV was rebuilt for the Nintendo DS, several things got changed: the score was updated to match the style of the current Final Fantasy soundtracks, cutscenes, as well as CG graphics for the overworld map and voice acting for the cutscenes were introduced.
 The opening cinematic, as well as some of the cutscenes Paladin Cecil fighting his former Dark Knight self looked like this.
 But a majority of the cutscenes look like this, with plenty of the Narm.
 Yet, it still manages to keep the philosophy of Anyone Can Die, all the best Tearjerker-ing and heartwarming moments are still kept in, the battle system is true to its core, and it makes for great nostalgia fuel.